 With ongoing generosity from our supporters, our services continued to help young people like Cory.
 During a difficult time, our staff and supporters continued to help young people stay connected during the pandemic and access the help they need to thrive.

 Finding hope for the days ahead: Cory’s story

 When his parents abandoned the family, 16-year-old Cory and his siblings moved in with their aunt.
 Cory played an active role in raising his younger siblings leaving little time to focus on his education.

 At school, Cory’s classmates were hostile and aggressive towards him.
 Most of the time, the teen chose to spend his free time playing rugby instead.
-When teachers noticed Cory’s low engagement levels at school, they referred him to one of our youth services.
+When teachers noticed Cory’s low engagement levels at school, they referred him to one of our services, Youth on Track.

 Cory began to identify his passions and with a little support, he set out on the best path to achieve his goals.

 Thanks for helping me stay motivated during challenging times of COVID and isolation.Cory*, 16.